-A glossary of terms that are frequently used by us.
+A glossary of terms that we frequently use.

 Arranged in alphabetical order